Suffolk County Water Authority

 Flush Your Service Line

-Go to the lowest point in your home (a basement sink or first-floor tub) and run the cold water only on full blast.
+Go to faucet without a screen or aerator (such as a bathtub or outdoor spigot) and run the cold water only on full blast.

 Time Remaining